basarat/typescript-book/docs/quick/browser.md

 );
 ```

-You can clone this demo project here : https://github.com/basarat/react-typescript
+You can clone this demo project here: https://github.com/basarat/react-typescript

 ## Live reload

 Add webpack dev server.
 Super easy:

 * Install : `npm install webpack-dev-server`
-* Add to your `package.json`: `"start":"webpack-dev-server --hot --inline --no-info --content-base ./build"`
+* Add to your `package.json`: `"start": "webpack-dev-server --hot --inline --no-info --content-base ./build"`

 Now when you run `npm start` it will start the webpack dev server with live reload.